• Skip to primary navigation

 If you have time, we suggest refrigerating the gazpacho for at least an hour or two before serving.
 It's extra refreshing served cold!

 For garnish, top with a drizzle of olive oil, fresh herbs, salt and pepper.
-Or, top with a drizzle of vegan yogurt, coconut milk or sour cream.
+Or, top with a drizzle of thinned yogurt or sour cream.

 close up view of vegan vegetable gazpacho in bowl